Ho ho WHOA! The annual GeniusCash $1,000 Christmas Giveaway is LIVE

 FAQ

-What’s the best bank account for teens?
+What is the best bank account for a child?

-What’s the best bank account for students?
+Does the best bank account for kids have a high interest rate?

 If you liked this article and want more practical ways to save money every day, we've compiled our best tips all in one place.